masmix/hmmw/README.md

 # Functionalities

 - create ec2 instance from jinja predefined cloudformation template
+- access to AWS account S3 bucets from above ec2 instance
 - API fo which accept requests with payload with ec2 machine parameters
 - upload changes to DynamoDb